Eggless Baked Pumpkin Oatmeal

 • Rolled oats: I recommend whole old-fashioned style oats for a hearty texture.
 If you eat gluten-free, choose gluten-free oats.

 • Baking powder: Make sure it’s not expired or too old.
-This will help to Lift it all up!
+This will help to lift it all up!
 To avoid a chemical aftertaste, make sure your baking powder is labeled aluminum-free.
 I usually use the Clabber Girl brand, and though the ingredients state aluminum, I’ve never noticed an aluminum aftertaste.

 • Salt: I prefer kosher or sea salt.
 If you only have table salt handy, I recommend reducing the amount to half.